Danishveerrana/danishveerrana/README.md

 # Hi, I'm Danish 👋

 Welcome to my GitHub!
 I'm a tech enthusiast, programmer, and student currently exploring the world of **Python programming**, **IoT**, and **machine learning**.
-I'm passionate about creating impactful solutions through technology and continuously learning new skills to grow as a developer.
+I'm passionate about creating impactful solutions through technology and continuously learning new skills to grow as a developer

 ## About Me